Object Movement Application

 the style of puppetry or object theater used in the project

-why puppetry or object theater is essential to addressing the question(s) and the conception of the project
+why puppetry or object theater is essential to addressing these questions and serving the intention of the project

 Please upload a document with one-page resumes or narrative biographies for up to three lead artists participating in the project.
 PDF preferred.